 The Iowa Department of Correction’s Waterloo Women’s Center for Change is a new $6 million facility located at 1515 Lafayette Street.
 The 45-bed halfway house, completed in 2011, is designed to increase the number of women served by community-based corrections and to ease overflow conditions at other Waterloo locations.
 The Center for Change created 19 new jobs upon its opening.

 The City entered into a development agreement with Crystal Distribution Services, Inc. to construct a refrigerated food processing facility expansion in November 2012.
 The $2 million building will double the company’s current refrigerated storage capabilities which were damaged during a 2008 flood event.
 The 11,000 square-foot project opened in 2013.
 The company originally purchased and renovated nearly 600,000 sq. ft. of a former Rath Meat Packing Plant building for its cold storage and warehousing operations.
 The site also serves as the location for their Superintendent’s Office.
+Crystal Cold (formerly Crystal Distribution Services, Inc.) constructed a $21 million expansion in 2021-2022.
+The 100,000 square feet of food refrigeration storage and operation space will create up to 75 new jobs on the property.

 East 10th Street, a major road in the Rath Redevelopment Area, recently had six sections of road rebuilt between Franklin and Sycamore Streets.
 The wider road allows for heavier trucking traffic through the area which is essential to spur economic redevelopment.